ozyurtf/linker/README.md

 ## Allocation

-We need to allocate the resources to provide services.
+We need to **allocate the resources to provide services**.
 And many of the resources such as

 - CPU
 - Memory